NCSC-NL/log4shell/software/README.md

+> **Important: github only shows the first 512kb of this file in the preview.
+If you don't see the entire software list, please click [here](README.md) to load the entire list.**

 # Log4j overview related software

 This page contains an overview of any related software regarding the Log4j vulnerability.
 On this page NCSC-NL will maintain a list of all known vulnerable and not vulnerable software.
 Futhermore any reference to the software will contain specific information regarding which version contains the security fixes, and which software still requires mitigation.
 Please note that this vulnerability may also occur in custom software developed within your organisation.
 These occurrences are not registered in this overview.